feronikanm/gojahit-client/README.md

 ## Adding Information

-- Hope this project can help, thankyou for the support.
+- Hope this project can help, and thankyou for the support.
-- Please enjoy and you can fork or give a star for this project.
+- Please enjoy, and you can support with fork or give a star.
-- Free to follow my github account [feronikanm](https://github.com/feronikanm).
+- Feel free to follow my github account [feronikanm](https://github.com/feronikanm).

 ## MAD Scorecard Result